Cyberpsychology: Social media

 The size of an individual's online social network is closely linked to brain structure associated with social cognition.
 Because of the access people have had to internet technologies, some behaviors can be characterized as information foraging.
-Information foraging is the theory of how people navigate the web to satisfy an informational need.
-It essentially says that, when users have a certain information goal, they assess the information that they can extract from any candidate source of information relative to the cost involved in extracting that information and choose one or several candidate sources so that they maximize the ratio.
-From a social standpoint, the internet is a breeding ground for creating a space for relationships, roles, and a new sense of self.
+Information foraging is the theory that when users have a certain information goal, they assess the information that they can extract from any candidate source of information relative to the cost involved in extracting that information and choose one or several candidate sources so that they maximize the ratio.